On this page

-There are a number of important legal reasons why SMSF assets need to be regularly valued, including for:
+There are important legal reasons why SMSF assets need to be valued regularly, including for:

-- Preparing the fund’s financial accounts and financial statements.
+- Preparing the fund’s financial accounts and statements

 - Determining the total super balance of fund members (i.e. the balance of their accumulation and retirement phase accounts).
 Currently, if any super fund member’s balance exceeds $1.6 million, this affects their eligibility:

-- Calculating the market value of the fund’s in-house assets (which cannot be more than 5% of the market value of all of the fund’s assets).
-In-house assets are investments with (or loans made to) fund members or their related parties.
+- Calculating the market value of the fund’s in-house assets (which cannot be more than 5% of the market value of the fund’s total assets).
+In-house assets are investments with (or loans made to) fund members or their related parties

 - Determining the value of assets that support an SMSF fund member’s pension.

 The table below provides the ATO’s guidelines of how different types of SMSF assets should be valued for different types of events.